StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 The Guest role \(`stackstate-guest`\) has read-only access to StackState.

-Permissions assigned to the predefined Guest role, retrieved using the `stac` CLI:
+Permissions assigned to the predefined Guest role, retrieved using the `stac` CLI are listed below.
+For details of the different permissions and how to manage them using the `stac` CLI, see [RBAC permissions](/configure/security/rbac/rbac_permissions.md).

 ```text
 $ stac permission show stackstate-guest